Cavendish School

 £ 0

-Cavendish School founded in 1875 in central London.
-The school later moved into their current site in Camden when they incorporated into a charitable trust in 1970.
-Cavendish School Offers three phases of primary education: Early years foundation, Key stage 1 & 2 currently offering schooling to approximately 240 students.
+The Cavendish School was founded in 1875 in central London.
+The school later moved to its current site in Camden and incorporated into a charitable trust in 1970.
+The Cavendish School offers three phases of primary education: Early years foundation, Key stage 1 & 2 currently offering schooling to approximately 240 students.

-The school ensures they socially motivate their pupils and employees go make a difference especially within being more sustainable.
-Both eEnergy and Cavendish understood the need to be more energy efficient which supported the partnership and drive.
+The school is committed to motivating its pupils and employees to make a difference, especially in being more sustainable.
+Both eEnergy and Cavendish understood the need to be more energy efficient and reduce carbon emissions.

-The key areas that needed attention was improving lighting functions , cost and efficiency.
-Student indicated difficulty in being able to concentrate and see clearly due to the quality of lighting adding strain.
-It was important to Cavendish, to implement brighter and effective lighting to support the learning experience but keeping in line with the budgets implemented for the school.
+Students indicated difficulty in being able to concentrate and see clearly due to the quality of lighting causing eye strain.
+It was important to Cavendish to implement brighter, energy efficient lighting to support the learning experience, whilst freeing up budget for the school that could be used where it mattered most – further enhancing the quality of teaching.

 Our pupils are very keen to ensure we are doing all we can to be more sustainable.
 When I spoke with our bursar about this lighting upgrade project, it made a lot of sense from both a sustainability viewpoint and financial perspective.
 Energy is a hot topic, so it’s great we’ve improved light quality for our pupils and reduced our consumption for no upfront cost.